 When you think of Ancient Egypt, you may think of pyramids and mummies.
 But did you also know a lot of today’s modern-day conveniences were invented in Ancient Egypt?
-For instance, Ancient Egyptians invented the first toothbrushes (fine twigs tied together into soft brushes) and toothpastes (the powder of ox hooves, ashes, and pumice)!
+For instance, Ancient Egyptians invented the first toothbrushes (fine twigs tied together into soft brushes) and toothpaste (the powder of ox hooves, ashes, and pumice)!
 From mummies to makeup and more, see how much you know – or can guess! – about Ancient Egypt.
-Let Trivia Tuesday begin!

 - Name the women’s makeup that Ancient Egyptians invented: